summer course in france

-- learn French or improve your skills very quickly (in 3 to 4 weeks),
+- learn French or improve your skills,

 - discover French culture and gastronomy,